-Update - 8-4-2022 - We anticipate hiring a minimum of five additional officers during FY2023.
+We anticipate hiring a minimum of five additional officers each year during FY2024, FY2025 and FY2026.
 The number of officers hired could be increased based on need as well as candidates available.

-Update - 10-31-2022 - Based on guidance available in the FY2023 MCSAP Supplemental document it is noted that as the PSC are not first responders to CMV crashes in the state of West Virginia and as "work zone" is not a required SafetyNet field we do not have a baseline from which to establish a 15% increase in "work zones."
-However, and during the Spring of 2022 we instructed our Officers to include "work zone" as a special study field on inspections that occur at or near "work zones."
-Between 4-1-2022 and 9-30-2022 a total of 170 inspections were conducted in "work zones."
-This is an average of 34 per month.
-We will plan to increase the number of inspections occurring in the "work zones" by 15% or approximately 39 inspections per month.
+The officers at the PSC of WV are not first responders to CMV crashes in the state of West Virginia.
+We previously established guidance for our officers to include "work zone" as a special study field on all inspections that occur at or near "work zones."
+Recently we have averaged approximately 15 inspections per month (SafetyNet Data generated on 7-11-2023).
+We will plan to increase the number of inspections occurring in the "work zones" by 20% or approximately 18 inspections per month.
 In addition, and as crash data is entered into SafetyNet, crashes found to have occurred in "work zones" will be printed which will allow us to establish a baseline of data through a spreadsheet.